 The Christkindlmarket in Chicago is the one of the largest and most renowned Christmas market in the United States, attracting more than one million visitors annually from the Chicagoland area, across the United States, and around the world.

 The Christkindlmarkt, which operates at six sites, features Christmas wares, antiques, and hand-crafted gifts, regional food and entertainment.

 Featuring food, crafts, entertainment and children's activities in the Kinder Korner this Christmas market seeks to not only entertain, but also educate the community about European customs.

 This annual event at the Zion Church in the heart of Baltimore features German food, imported holiday goodies such as Stollen, Lebkuchen, Marzipan, and Advent calendars, local craft items and more.

 Baltimore's Inner Harbor is transformed by Christmas Village into a traditional German Christmas market featuring European food, sweets and drinks, in addition to the holiday ornaments, jewlery and other gifts offered in the booths.

 The nation's largest German School holds a popular annual Christmas bazaar offering homemade authentic Christmas cookies and cakes, original arts and crafts, as well as German and Swiss style sausages and meat products.

-Enjoy German Christmas traditions at these markets featuring food, crafts and entertainment.
+Enjoy German Christmas traditions in Hermann, featuring food, crafts and entertainment.

 Two holiday markets in New York City feature imported gifts and treats from Germany, including hot winter drinks, gingerbread cookies, the famous Dresden-style Stollen cakes and chocolate advent calendars and Christmas cards.